luapower/luapower-all/bundle.md

 	  -a  --alibs "LIB1 ..."|--all|--    Static libs to bundle            [2] -d  --dlibs "LIB1 ..."|--          Dynamic libs to link against     [3] -f  --frameworks "FRM1 ..."
-Frameworks to link against (OSX) [4]
+Frameworks to link against (OSX) [4] -b  --bin-modules "FILE1 ..."
+Files to force bundling as blobs

 	  -M  --main MODULE                  Module to run on start-up